jintonic/gears/examples/detector/optical/README.md

 Please read [the Geant4 manual]({{site.g4doc}}/TrackingAndPhysics/physicsProcess.html#boundary-process) if you would like to learn more about the optical interface models in Geant4.

+You can also run example macros in the [surface/]({{site.file}}/examples/detector/optical/surface/) directory to understand the difference between different surfaces.

 [GEARS]: http://physino.xyz/gears
 [tg]: {{site.g4doc}}/Detector/Geometry/geomASCII.html
 [Geant4]: http://geant4.cern.ch